Don’t have an account?

 - Are there different procedures for blood and plasma donation for transgender donors?

 You’ll always get the same friendly and caring service from our donor centre team members, but they may need to ask some more or different questions.
 We make some small adjustments on our end to account for individual differences in all donors.
-Those differences may be related to your sex assigned at birth, but they also may be changed by hormones for gender affirmation, so make sure you let us know when we ask about medications — it’s also why we have different ways of assessing haemoglobin, iron levels and blood volume based on your individual circumstances.
+Those differences may be related to your sex recorded at birth, but they also may be changed by hormones for gender affirmation, so make sure you let us know when we ask about medications.

 - I’m on gender affirming hormones.
 Can I give blood or plasma?

-Yes, as long as you meet the other eligibility criteria and let us know when we ask about what medications you’re taking.
+Yes, as long as you meet the other eligibility criteria and let us know when we ask about what medications you’re taking (as these can affect some of your blood values including your haemoglobin).

 - I’ve had gender affirmation surgery.
 Can I donate blood or plasma?